What is the Machinery Directive?

 Annex V contains a provisional list of safety components.
 It should be noted that these are only examples and not a final listing.

-• Extraction systems: If you work in a factory and you have to install a small ventilation or extraction system, in the future you have to ask your ventilation engineer to affix a CE mark.
+- Extraction systems: If you work in a factory and you must install a small ventilation or extraction system, in the future you must ask your ventilation engineer to affix a CE mark.

-• Protection devices and protective devices: This means that you can no longer replace a protection device on a machine, you have to ensure that it is provided with a CE marking and a declaration of conformity.
+- Protection devices and protective devices: This means that you can no longer replace a protection device on a machine, you must ensure that it is provided with a CE marking and a declaration of conformity.

-What are lifting devices after the machine Directive?
+What are lifting accessories after the machine Directive?

-Lifting accessories are a component that is not connected to the machine for lifting loads or equipment that is not connected to the machine for lifting loads. which allows the load to be held and which is attached between the machine and the load or to the load itself, or. which is intended to form an integral part of the load and that or which is placed on the market independently; lifting accessories also include slings and their components, such as hangers or the like.
+Lifting accessories are components that are not directly connected to the machine but are used for lifting loads or equipment.
+These accessories allow the load to be held and are typically attached between the machine and the load, or directly to the load itself.
+Lifting accessories can also include slings and their components, such as hangers or similar items.

 What are incomplete machines after the machine Directive?